-MIS 1033 Introduction to Computers - A required introductory course for all degree seeking students.
+- MIS 1033 Introduction to Computers A required introductory course for all degree seeking students.
 This course introduces the student to the components of microcomputer systems and to the application of software packages for microcomputer systems.
 Students will gain "hands on" experience using popular business application software including word processing, e-mail operations, spreadsheets, and presentation graphics.
-(F, S, Su) ACTS Equivalent Course Number = CPSI 1003

-MIS 1041 Basic Web Design with MS Office - Sub-Title: How to Create a Web page Using MS Office.
+(F, S, Su) ACTS Equivalent Course Number = CPSI 1003 - MIS 1041 Basic Web Design with MS Office Sub-Title: How to Create a Web page Using MS Office.
 A basic introduction to creating web pages using a program with which most individuals are familiar.
-(Microsoft Office) (D)

-MIS 1323 Integrated Business Projects (IBP) - Capstone experience designed to integrate student's abilities in word processing, spreadsheets, database, graphics and business communication in a project-based simulated work situation.
-Prerequisites: With consent of Instructor (D)

-MIS 1373 Database Management - Prerequisite: MIS 1033 or MIS 1503.
+(Microsoft Office) (D) - MIS 1323 Integrated Business Projects (IBP) Capstone experience designed to integrate student's abilities in word processing, spreadsheets, database, graphics and business communication in a project-based simulated work situation.
+Prerequisites: With consent of Instructor (D) - MIS 1373 Database Management Prerequisites: MIS 1033 or MIS 1503.
 A study of database management principles including file organization, data storage, access methods, data structures, data privacy, security and integrity.
 Surveys current generalized database management systems.
+(F, S) - MIS 1401 Introduction to Microsoft Access Sub-Title: What you Wanted to Know about MS Access but were Afraid to Ask.
+A basic introduction to Microsoft Access leading to an understanding of the functions and uses of the program.
+(D) - MIS 1413 Multimedia Applications Prerequisites: MIS 1033 or BSYS 1543.
+Introduces the student to various electronic means of presenting information of professional design and quality using presentation and web-page design software.
 (F, S)

-MIS 1401 Introduction to Microsoft Access - Sub-Title: What you Wanted to Know about MS Access but were Afraid to Ask.
-A basic introduction to Microsoft Access leading to an understanding of the functions and uses of the program.
-(D)